ebmorran/ebmorran.github.io/ebmorran.github.io/content/medavie-blue-cross/advisor-connect-research.md

 ## Impact & design recommendations
 Our research led to concrete design improvements:

-* Navigation Overhaul: Restructured Clients & Policies to align with advisor workflows, making the policy the core object of the portal.
+* **Navigation overhaul:** Restructured Clients & Policies to align with advisor workflows, making the policy the core object of the portal.
-* Terminology Refinement: Renamed "Sales Resources" to "Reference Materials" to match user expectations.
+* **Terminology refinement:** Renamed "Sales Resources" to "Reference Materials" to match user expectations.
-* Feature Prioritization: Made forms more accessible with a shortcut in the main navigation, and renewal date the default sort for policy tables.
+* **Feature prioritization:** Made forms more accessible with a shortcut in the main navigation, and renewal date the default sort for policy tables.
-* Cognitive Load Reduction: Simplified search filters and menu structures.
+* **Cognitive load reduction:** Simplified search filters and menu structures.

 These insights resolved stakeholder disagreements and provided a user-centered foundation for the portal’s design.